Hello, Forex Traders!

 TRADING WITH THE TREND

 In theory trading with the trend is the classical remedy for trading profitably.
-When anyone starts out with trading, they quickly discover a common used wisdom that traders earn the most pips and Return on Equity when they trade with the trend and avoid counter trend trading and range trading.
+When anyone starts out with trading, they quickly discover a commonly used wisdom that traders earn the most pips and Return on Equity when they trade with the trend and avoid counter trend trading and range trading.
 The optimal methodology is to buy on dips and sell on rallies.
 That message is very straight forward and simple.

-And yes, the advice is excellent and worth gold, or at least many pips.
-As you might know if you are a member of our trading room, trending with the trend is our primary focus when analyzing the market and taking trade setups.
+And yes, the advice is excellent and worth gold or at least many pips.
+As you might know, if you are a member of our trading room, trending with the trend is our primary focus when analyzing the market and taking trade setups.

 Defining the trend is important in order for the Forex trader to recognize in what environment they are trading.
-Only by defining the trend is the trader able to mark the current market structure as trending, counter trending or ranging.
+Only by defining the trend is the trader able to mark the current market structure as trending, counter-trending or ranging.
 Remember though that defining the trend is only part of the job Forex traders must complete.
 Traders should also check: